Ignore the critics. There are only preferences and opinions.

 - “You need to price your work differently.”

 Do you want to make pretty oil paintings of flowers with ornate gold leaf frames?
-Do it!
+Go for it!

 Do you want to explore the temporary quality of art by using dissolvable paper and placing finished pieces in a tray of water at the start of a gallery show so all of your work is gone by the time people finish their expensive glasses of wine?
 Heck yes!
-Do it!
+Make that art!
 (I was only joking when I thought of this idea, but now I kind of want to do it.)

 There are no rules.